 I thought if I were expected to sing a song out loud that I didn’t want to sing, I might cry too.
 Partially because I'm tone deaf so I'm selective about with whom I share my voice.
 But also because even though songs can be beautiful, a lot of times they just feel like extra noise.
 And the older I get, the less I love extra noise.

 When in doubt, move towards yourself.
 Climb into those silence corners.

 Don't be afraid.

-If you get comfortable with your own quiet, I think you'll find yourself arriving at spectacular inner places.
+If you get comfortable with your own quiet, I think you'll find yourself wandering into spectacular inner places.

 More complete than anything other.

 More real than the outside choir of noise and expectation.